-At the satellite scale, PMW observations generally have a coarse spatial resolution (more than 10 km × 10 km).
+At the satellite scale, PMW observations generally have a coarse spatial resolution (more than $10 \,\mathrm{km} \times 10 \,\mathrm{km}$).
 Nevertheless, spatial heterogeneity within PMW pixels becomes a limitation for the development and validation of MSEM because contributions from snow, vegetation and lakes are difficult to decouple.
-Therefore, surface-based radiometers (SBR) are used to better understand and isolate the contribution of snow-covered surfaces.
-However, independently of MSEM used and seasonal snow type, the comparison between simulated T_B and SBR observations leads to errors in the order of 10 K (Roy et al., 2013; Montpetit et al., 2013; Derksen et al., 2012; Kontu and Pulliainen, 2010; Lemmetyinen et al., 2010, 2015a; Durand et al., 2008).
-From SBR measurements, these errors can be explained by (1) MSEM physical simplification (Tedesco and Kim, 2006) and (2) small scale variability and uncertainty in measurements of geophysical parameters.
+Therefore, surface-based radiometers (SBRs) are used to better understand and isolate the contribution of snow-covered surfaces.
+However, independently of MSEM used and seasonal snow type, the comparison between simulated $T{\rm B}$ and SBR observations leads to errors on the order of 10 K (Roy et al., 2013; Montpetit et al., 2013; Derksen et al., 2012; Kontu and Pulliainen, 2010; Lemmetyinen et al., 2010, 2015; Durand et al., 2008).
+From SBR measurements, these errors can be explained by (1) MSEM physical simplification (Tedesco and Kim, 2006) and (2) smallscale variability and uncertainty in measurements of geophysical parameters.

-Hence, this paper aims to better understand and quantify the sources of uncertainty in the Dense Media Radiative Theory-Multilayer model (DMRT-ML; Picard et al., 2013) related to small-scale variability and uncertainty in measurements of geophysical parameters.
+Hence, this paper aims to better quantify the relative importance of different geophysical parameters and small-scale spatial variability when simulating microwave $T{\rm B}$ with the Dense Media Radiative Theory Multi-Layer model (DMRT-ML; Picard et al., 2013).
 The study is based on a new and unique database including SBR measurements at three microwave frequencies (37, 19 and 10.67 GHz) in boreal and subarctic environments.
-The study assesses a wide range of contributions that could lead to uncertainties in ground-based microwave snow emission modeling: snow grains, snow density, soil roughness, ice lenses (IL) and vegetation.
-More specifically, the objectives of the study are:
+The study assesses a wide range of contributions that could lead to uncertainties in ground-based microwave snow emission modeling: snow grains, snow density, soil roughness, ice lenses (ILs) and vegetation.
+More specifically, the objectives of the study are